 - The British authorities and the audit companies they had fostered attempted to influence other countries into adopting the same broken audit processes.
 However, the few countries that attempted similar audits soon decided to scrap them again.

 - In the ultimate sign that the audit scheme has utterly failed, but that nobody can change anything for fear of losing face, the regulator issued a press release implying they were taking strong enforcement action over a consistently recurring billing error that affected hundreds of thousands of customers, many of whom complained about the error, but which was only identified by the auditors 8 years after the error began.
-This proved to be intentional deception by the regulator, because the error had actually persisted for much longer, having been missed by the auditors for 15 years in total.
+This proved to be an intentional deception by the regulator, because the error had actually persisted for much longer, having been missed by the auditors for 15 years in total.

 What can be said about people who have spent two decades performing checks and taking measures that utterly failed to identify error after error, and which promised that bills were extraordinarily accurate when they were anything but?
 It is not unusual for two telcos to find there is a 1 percent variance when they each try to determine the value of the same wholesale bill, but British auditors of retail phone bills convinced themselves that errors were so few and so small that they represented only a tiny fraction of a percent.
 As a consequence, they then deduced that it was pointless to allow any tolerance for error because they reliably found every mistake on every bill, meaning it was no longer worth measuring the accuracy of bills in aggregate.
 I feel sorry for these auditors and for everyone who tried to assist them because they wasted much of their working lives delivering nothing but an elaborate fantasy.